6 Best Cocktail Bars in Charleston, SC

 Atmosphere: Dark, Cozy, a place to have good conversation and sip cocktails

 babas is a quaint, neighborhood café for coffee in the morning and drinks at night.
-It feels straight out of a movie: the quintessential, little café in a big city.
+It feels like a set straight out of a movie: the quintessential, little café in a big city.
 I’m always so surprised by how great it is while never being overly crowded

 Price: $-$$